 Did you Know?
-List of Interesting Facts about Hopi Native Americans
+List of Interesting Facts about Hopi Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Hopi Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Hopi Native Americans are as follows:
+Our unusual and interesting facts about Hopi Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Hopi Indians are as follows:

 - Fact 1 - The Hopi tribe are the indigenous people of NE Arizona.
 A member of the Shoshone people of north-eastern Arizona who were related to the Aztecs